afeldman-nm/vllm-enc-dec-rfc/how-to.md

 ### Wrapper classes for QKV computation + attention backend invocation

+Note: for more context on the non-causal and causal attention masks described in this section, [review the default encoder/decoder attention masks](infra-enc-dec.md#default-encoderdecoder-attention-bias-or-mask).

 * `<ModelName>EncoderAttention`
     * Members
         * `qkv_proj`: $[W_Q W_K W_V]$ as `QKVParallelLinear` instance